sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-gen-ai/cp-aibus-dox-ui-gen-ai.md

 - Work Contract (in German) - [sample document](https://github.com/SAPDocuments/Tutorials/raw/master/tutorials/cp-aibus-dox-ui-gen-ai/work-contract.pdf)

-Create the list of header fields as shown in the table and image below.
+Create the header fields shown in the table and image below.
 Pay attention to the different data types and don't forget to add a description for all fields (as in the image).
 Feel free to extend or reduce the list of fields.

 |  Field Type		    |  Field Name           | Data Type     | Setup Type
 |  :------------------- |  :-------------------	| :----------   | :----------